hyperledger-archives/avalon/PREREQUISITES.md

      python3-requests python3-colorlog python3-twisted
 ```

-Also, install following pip packages
+Also, install the following pip packages
 ```
 sudo pip3 install --upgrade setuptools json-rpc py-solc web3 wheel
 ```

 # <a name="docker"></a>Docker
-Docker may be used instead of building TCF directly (standalone mode) and
+Docker may be used instead of building Hyperledger Avalon directly
-is recommended.
+(standalone mode) and is recommended.
 If you build using Docker, you need to install Docker Engine
 and Docker Compose if it is not already installed.

 To install Docker CE Engine: